Komorebi-AI/github-actions/README.md

 - if `codecov-token` is set coverage will be computed and uploaded to Codecov
 - if `ssh-private-key` is set dependencies can be installed from Github repositories inside the Komorebi-AI organization (using the [ssh-agent](https://github.com/webfactory/ssh-agent) Github Action)

-To pass all secrets to called workflow `secrets: inherit` can be used.
+To pass all secrets to called workflow use `secrets: inherit`.

 ## Documentation